ardiandev/odin-landing-page/README.md

 # Odin Landing Page Project

-This is landing page project.
-The page is still under construction.
+This is a landing page project.
+This page is styled and built based on Odin Project instruction.

 Visit <a href="https://ardiandev.github.io/odin-landing-page/">Demo Page</a>